fadhalshulhan/Knowlytics/README.md

 # Knowlytics MVP

 **Knowlytics MVP** is a minimal implementation of an Education Technology (EdTech) platform designed to demonstrate core functionality for online learning.
 Users can register as either students or instructors, log in, and browse courses.
-Students can purchase existing courses using Stripe, while instructors cannot create courses.
-Invoices are generated using EasyInvoice after each successful purchase, providing a seamless experience for tracking transactions.
+Students can purchase existing courses using Stripe, while instructors cannot create courses at this time.
+Invoices are generated using PDFKit after each successful purchase, providing a seamless experience for tracking transactions.

 This MVP focuses on essential features to validate the concept, with plans for future enhancements like email notifications, file uploads, and additional analytics.